-Chickenpox is infectious from two days before the rash first appears until all the spots have crusted over (commonly about five days after the onset of the rash).
+Chickenpox is infectious from two days before the spots first appear until they have all crusted over (commonly about five days after the spots appear).
 So, for example, if you talked to someone yesterday who developed the chickenpox rash today, you are at risk of developing chickenpox if you are not immune.

 Shingles is caused by the same virus as chickenpox.
-It is infectious from the onset of the rash until all the scabs have crusted.
+It is infectious from when the rash appears until all the affected areas have crusts on them.
 Unlike chickenpox, a person with shingles does not cough the virus out.
 The virus is just shed from the rash.
-Most people with shingles have a rash on their chest or abdomen and it is usually covered by clothes or dressings.
+Most people with shingles have a rash on their chest or tummy (abdomen) and it is usually covered by clothes or dressings.

 Therefore, you are not likely to catch chickenpox from someone with shingles if their rash is covered.
 Some people have shingles on exposed skin such as the face which will be more infectious than if the rash is covered.
 Also, someone who has shingles and has a poor immune system (for example, someone on chemotherapy who has shingles) sheds much more virus than normal.
 Even if their rash is covered, they can be considered as infectious as someone with uncovered shingles.
 Therefore, it is difficult to give definite rules about contact with someone with shingles.
 If in doubt, discuss any contact with your doctor.

-I am pregnant and been in contact with chickenpox or shingles
+I am pregnant and have been in contact with chickenpox or shingles

 If you have had chickenpox in the past, you are likely to be immune.
 You are less likely to be at risk.
 You do not need to worry or do anything, but may want to discuss this with your doctor or midwife.
 About 9 in 10 pregnant women have already had chickenpox as a child and are likely to be immune.

 If you have not had chickenpox, or are not sure, see a doctor urgently.
 A blood test may be advised to detect antibodies to see if you are immune.
-About 1 in 10 pregnant women has not previously had chickenpox and is not immune.
+About 1 in 10 pregnant women have not previously had chickenpox and are not immune.